Market volatility

 3

-Don’t let any short-term market volatility from a government shutdown impact your long-term investing plan.
+Don’t let any short-term market volatility from a government shutdown change your long-term investing plan.

-Will the US government shut down this time?
-Congress pushed back the previous funding deadlines with a temporary spending bill in January.
-Without a new budget or another stopgap measure, a partial shutdown may begin March 1 followed by a full shutdown beginning March 8.
-Long periods of policy uncertainty generally raise market volatility.
+With elections fast approaching, the US government may be on the verge of a shutdown.
+Congress recently voted down a six-month funding measure that included a provision requiring proof of citizenship when registering to vote.
+Without a new budget or stopgap, a partial shutdown could begin October 1 with a full shutdown to follow.
+Long periods of policy uncertainty generally lead to market volatility.
 But past shutdowns have tended to resolve quickly with little market impact.
-That’s why it makes sense to stick to a long-term investment plan.
+Sticking to a long-term investment plan may be the best way forward.
 Here are three things for investors to remember about government shutdowns.

 1. Government shutdowns tend to resolve quickly